ppy/osu-wiki/news/2023/2023-09-30-new-featured-artist-1914.md

 More specifically, **7** masterfully crafted stories (featuring intense metal backing) can be found on [**1914**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/382).

-During [COE](/wiki/Community/cavoe's_osu!_event/2023) two months ago, we glued [etn](https://osu.ppy.sh/users/4581069) to a chair and forced him to full combo the climax of [Arrival.
+During [COE](/wiki/Community/cavoe's_osu!_event/2023) two months ago, we glued ::etn::{ user-id=4581069 } to a chair and forced him to full combo the climax of [Arrival.
 The Meuse-Argonne](https://osu.ppy.sh/beatmapsets/1734521).
 Check that out (along with the rest of these previews):

 <div align="center">
     <video width="95%" controls>